HeyTenebrisVenator/CORS-MISC-POC/README.md

 # CORS-MISC-POC
-!THIS SOFTWARE WORK IN WINDOWS AND LINUX.
-NOT TESTED IN MAC OS!
+!THIS SOFTWARE WORKS IN ALL OS, INCLUDING ANDROID ADN IOS!

 Cors misc PoC is a automatic method to test for misconfiguration in the cors.